 When we decided to change RVs and buy another used motorhome – an older diesel – we knew we wanted to get a professional pre-purchase RV inspection done first, before signing on the dotted line.
 It ended up being a wise decision that saved us a lot of money.
 In this video and blog post, we share our RV pre-purchase inspection experience.
 And why we think it’s worth spending the money having a 3rd-party professional do an RV inspection before you buy.

 Buying an RV is always a very individual decision.
-So we guinea-pigged ourselves by applying everything we have learned over the years (and teach in our RV Success School, specifically our Choosing the Right RV For You course).
-It helped us narrow down to the kind of RV we felt would help us best meet our needs and goals in this next phase of our life.
+So we guinea-pigged ourselves by applying everything we have learned over the years (and teach in our RV Success School) It helped us narrow down to the kind of RV we felt would help us best meet our needs and goals in this next phase of our life.

 We narrowed our list of ‘must haves’, and other features important to our specific needs and lifestyle.
 And we were very clear on what our next coach needed, to make it the right fit for US.
 Being crystal clear on your own unique needs, values and preferences will help immensely during your RV shopping and purchasing process.

 Now, before we dive into the inspection experience of our 1999 Country Coach Intrigue “CC”, we have a confession to make.